JPKusumi/GreenfieldPQC/README.md

 GreenfieldPQC is a slim, post-quantum-ready cryptography library focused on essential primitives for symmetric encryption, hashing, and PQC signatures/KEMs.
 It includes Kusumi512 (novel ARX stream cipher), Kusumi512Poly1305 (AEAD), SHA256/SHA512 (Microsoft wrappers), Kyber (KEM), and Dilithium (signatures) via P/Invoke to oqs.dll.
 Designed for efficiency in .NET, with constant-time ops and low memory.

 **Key Features:**
-- **PQC Primitives**: Kyber/Dilithium for quantum-safe KEM/signing.
+- **PQC Primitives**: Kyber/Dilithium for quantum-safe KEM/signing (using ML-KEM/ML-DSA under the hood for standardization).
 - **Symmetric**: Kusumi512 for high-speed 512-bit encryption.
 - **Hashing**: Simple wrappers for SHA256/512.
 - **API Simplicity**: Factory pattern for instantiation; synchronous and asynchronous methods.